LGBTQ rights in Massachusetts: Conversion therapy

 In June 2018, the Massachusetts House of Representatives passed a bill by a vote of 137–14 to legally ban conversion therapy practices on minors.
 The bill, however, failed to pass the Massachusetts Senate before it adjourned sine die.

 On March 13, 2019, the Massachusetts House of Representatives passed H140, which would ban conversion therapy on minors, by a vote of 147–8.
 The bill was approved by the state Senate with amendments by a vote of 34–0 on March 28, 2019.
 An engrossed bill was enacted on April 4, 2019, and awaited consideration by Massachusetts Governor Charlie Baker, who indicated he was "inclined to support" such legislation.
 The Governor signed the bill into law on April 8, 2019 and it went into effect immediately.

 Flying flag protections

 Several Massachusetts cities, towns and localities overwhelmingly passed local ordinances and resolutions to explicitly “protect flying flags” - especially the rainbow symbol LGBTIQ+ community progress pride flag.
-Two decades ago Massachusetts was in fact the first US state to legalize same-sex marriage by a court.
+In 2004 Massachusetts was the first US state to legalize same-sex marriage by a court.